dennistouchet/Vertify/documentation/tasks_read_me.md

 		Params: ( 'schedule', workspace_id, vertify_object_id )

 Check object status and look for existing task type with necessary values
-ex: see if authentication, wsid, sysid exists if system status = incomplete. if not exist create, else nothing.
+ex: see if authentication, wsid, sys_id exists if system status = incomplete. if not exist create, else nothing.